w-mcilhagga/generators.js/README.md

 If $n$ is the size of the iterable and $r_1, r_2 ...$ are the partition sizes, then `partition` will yield $n!/(r_1!r_2!r_3!...)$ partitions.

-If the iterable is an iterator, it is used up.
+If the iterable is not an array, it is spread into one first.

 ## `permutations(iterable, r)`
 `permutations` returns successive r length permutations of elements in the iterable.